SIsilicon/WorldEdit-BE-Docs/docs/installation.md

 ### Locally

 Once you've downloaded the addon, simply open it with Minecraft to get it imported.
 If you have the same, or later version of the addon already imported, you must delete both the behaviour and resource pack in `Settings > Storage`.
-In a new world, or an already existing one, add "WorldEdit: BE [BP]" in `Behaviour Packs` and "WorldEdit: BE [RP]" in `Resource Packs`.
+In a new world, or an already existing one, add "WorldEdit [BP]" in `Behaviour Packs` and "WorldEdit [RP]" in `Resource Packs`.
 Also enable "Holiday Creator Features" and "Enable GameTest Framework" in `Experimental Features`.
 Create/Enter the world, and you're ready to use WorldEdit!

 ### Aternos Server